Pre-Emergent, Post-Emergent, and Weed & Feed: What’s the difference?

 Weed and Feed on Warm Season Lawns (Bermuda, Zoysia, Centipede): If applying a weed and feed to a warm season lawn in the winter or fall, be sure the weed and feed formula you use does not contain any nitrogen.
 Applying nitrogen to your Bermuda, Zoysia, or Centipede before your lawn has completely greened up or at the end of the growing season while it’s entering dormancy will damage your grass.
 To check this, make sure the first number in your fertilizer formula is zero (i.e., 0-0-7).

-Weed and Feed on Cool Season Lawns (Tall Fescue): It is okay to apply a weed and feed with Nitrogen to tall fescue in spring and fall.
-Avoid nitrogen on Tall Fescue from June through August.
+Weed and Feed on Cool Season Lawns (Tall Fescue): It is okay to apply a weed and feed with Nitrogen to tall fescue in winter and fall.
+Avoid nitrogen on Tall Fescue from May through August.

 Staying on Schedule